GAurelG/How-To/sysadmin/virtualizationAndContainers.md

 Next you will be asked for maximum storage size of your VM

-Now you’re on last screen make sure to check customize configuration before install
+Now you’re on last screen make sure to check customize configuration before install.

-continue, config window will pop up
+Continue, a configuration window will pop up.

-First, on Overview tab, we need to change Firmware to UEFI: dont forget to click Apply
+1. on Overview tab, we need to change Firmware to UEFI and boot loader to the i440FX: dont forget to click Apply
+2. in the CPU part, manually assigne the topology, for me it didn't represent the CPU in a good way.
+(1 socket, 8 cores, 2 thread)
+3. add devices if you want to pass USB devices

+#### Specific steps for the GPU passthrough:

+You will need to remove the VM devices that are managing the video output and then add the GPU PCI device and the GPU audio PCIE device.

-Remove Display Spice device
+1. Remove Display Spice device
-Remove Video QXL device
+2. Remove Video QXL device
-Remove Channel Spice
+3. Remove Channel Spice

-Now click add hardware at the bottom.
+4. Now click add hardware at the bottom.

-Window will pop up.
+5. A window will pop up.

-Select PCI Host Device and add your GPU.
+6. Select PCI Host Device and add your GPU.
-Repeat this step to add your GPUs AUDIO interface as well
+7. Repeat this step to add your GPUs AUDIO interface as well

-Make sure you have monitor plugged in into your passed GPU
+8. Make sure you have monitor plugged in into your passed GPU

 Click Begin installation on top and pray it f*cking works

-### Code 43 fix (Nvidia cards)
+#### Code 43 fix (passed through Nvidia cards needs it)

-You may need to edit your VM config manually, using virsh, if you have trouble with Nvidia being ass or for other specific changes.
+You may need to edit your VM config manually, using virsh, if you have trouble with Nvidia being ass or for other specific changes. for me the symptomes were that while I got a graphical output, the GPU wasn't being recognised by the VM and I only got low resolution graphics.

-run:

-    `sudo virsh`
+1. run: `sudo virsh`

-then type

-    `edit win10`
+2. `edit win10`

-replace *win10* with your VM name.
+3. replace *win10* with your VM name.
 If you installed Windows 10 and did not edit its name, it should be that*

-you will be asked what editor you want to use, suggest selecting nano.
+4. you will be asked what editor you want to use, suggest selecting nano.
 Vim for hardcore oldschool dudes.

-Nice long config will fill your screen.
+5. Nice long config will fill your screen.

-find `hyperv` section and add following:
+6. find `hyperv` section and add following:

     ```
     <vendor_id state='on' value='fknvidia'/>
     ```

-and add new section under features
+7. add new section under features

     ```
     <kvm>